postgresml/pgcat/README.md

 ### Round-robin load balancing
 This is the novel part.
 PgBouncer doesn't support it and suggests we use DNS or a TCP proxy instead.
 We prefer to have everything as part of one package; arguably, it's easier to understand and optimize.
 This pooler will round-robin between multiple replicas keeping load reasonably even.
+If the primary is in the pool as well, it'll be treated as a replica for read-only queries.

 ### Banlist & failover
 This is where it gets even more interesting.
 If we fail to connect to one of the replicas or it fails a health check,